jakiestfu/Shadow/README.md

 ```

 ### Complex Operations
 Complex operations are for keeping a count of a multiple sub-attributes of an object.
+To define an attribute as a complex one, simply add a slash in the nave with it's respective value following after the key.

 **Tracking**
 ```php